I Lost Myself & I Don’t Know Where I Went

 One day I know I will rise into myself again.
 I will be new.
 I will be different.
 I will be forever changed.
 But I will be me.
 I can’t tell you how much I long to meet myself again.

-Editor's Note: That day happened!
+Author’s Note: That day happened!
 Woohoo!
-This was my first honest writing about my devastating heartbreak which I eventually wrote a book about.
+This heartbreak turned out to be the greatest gift of my life.
+This piece was my first honest writing about my devastating heartbreak which I eventually wrote a book about.
 If you want to learn more about my healing journey through heartbreak and betrayal you can do so here:

 download 6 rules to help heal your heart